The Nalanda Program 2017

 Visiting and Remote Faculty

-In 2017, we will once again be offering our well-received Nalanda Program.
-This will be a year-long program consisting of four 5-day intensives, which will be held in February, May, August, and October of 2017.
+This was a year-long program consisting of four 5-day intensives, which will be held in February, May, August, and October of 2017.

 Continuity in between intensives will be provided through online video meetings.
 The intention is to provide a cohesive community of like-minded people who are in touch with one another for the entire yearly duration of the program.